“I learned how to train hard and I think that’s ultimately what led to me being successful.”

 One of the things Kristina is enjoying most about her retirement from competition is the fact that she’s not constantly on the clock.
 Being an athlete, she says, is a 24-7 job.
 “You never stop thinking about racing and the consequences of every action you take.
 You’re constantly making some kind of sacrifice.”

-Kristina is still dedicated to being the best she can be.
-It’s just that now, her focus isn’t on something as all consuming as being a professional, Olympic-level athlete.
+She’s still dedicated to being the best she can be.
+It’s just that now her focus isn’t on something as all consuming as being a professional, Olympic-level athlete.

 “Until this point, my life has been about some future, distant goal,” she says.
 “It was always about the Olympics and speed skating, and now that that’s gone, I feel like I’m enjoying what I do on a daily basis a bit more.
 Right now my journey is simply seeing what comes my way, pursing things that I’m interested in and doing them really, really well.
 It’s like little bits of excellence as opposed to trying to make my entire existence about being excellent at one thing.
 For now, I’m going to do a really good job at (my upcoming speaking engagements), and that’s that.